 Money Art - Moneys influence in Art

-In this article we share with you the 3 artists famous for their correlating Money with Art, creating what we call today Money Art.
+In this article we share with you the 3 artists famous for their art expressing the correlation of Money and Art, creating what we call today Money Art.

 Andy Warhol (/ˈwɔːrhɒl/; born Andrew Warhola; August 6, 1928 – February 22, 1987) was an American artist who was a leading figure in the visual art movement known as pop art.
 His works explore the relationship between artistic expression, celebrity culture, and advertising that flourished by the 1960s.

 After a successful career as a commercial illustrator, Warhol became a renowned and sometimes controversial artist.
 His art used many types of media, including hand drawing, painting, printmaking, photography, silk screening, sculpture, film, and music.
 His studio, The Factory, was a well known gathering place that brought together distinguished intellectuals, drag queens, playwrights, Bohemian street people, Hollywood celebrities, and wealthy patrons.

 He managed and produced The Velvet Underground, a rock band which had a strong influence on the evolution of punk rock music.
 He founded Interview magazine and was the author of numerous books, including The Philosophy of Andy Warhol andPopism: The Warhol Sixties.
 He is also notable as a gay man who lived openly as such before the gay liberation movement, and he is credited with coining the widely used expression "15 minutes of fame".